 Contrast ratio is the difference between the darkest black and the brightest white a panel can display.
 In theory, the highest contrast ratio possible is desirable since dark blacks and bright whites contribute to a high-quality picture.
-There isn't a standardized way of measuring this spec, though, so Samsung's numbers aren't comparable with, say, Panasonic's or Sharp's numbers.
+There isn't a standardized way for manufacturers to measure this spec, though, so Samsung's numbers aren't directly comparable with, say, Panasonic's or Sharp's numbers.
 And, as you might imagine, vendors are vying to come up with the highest ratios, so they can charge more.
 Ignore any claims of contrast ratios in the millions or infinity; the best screens we've reviewed have shown contrast ratios of 30,000-50,000:1 in our uniform lab tests.

 Where Will Your New TV Go?

 Choosing the right HDTV will greatly depend on the room in which you're planning to watch it.
 Finding the right display size for your viewing environment is simple—go as big as you can fit in the space (budget permitting, of course).

 This chart will help you figure out which screen size will work best.
 It outlines the minimum ideal distance for viewing HD material on various screen sizes.
 Sit any closer to the screen and you'll start to notice the pixel structure of the display.
 Also, keep in mind that standard-definition video on an HDTV will look disappointing at the distances listed on the chart, so consider moving your seat back.